-Transmitted herewith is the 2017-2018 Annual Report of the Southwestern Illinois Flood Prevention District Council.
+Transmitted herewith is the 2018-2019 Annual Report of the Southwestern Illinois Flood Prevention District Council.
 The submission of this report is in satisfaction of the requirement of our authorizing statute (70 ILCS 750/40).

-The Council has adopted two primary goals: to assure accreditation by the Federal Emergency Management Agency of area levee systems (limiting any economic damage to the region during the period during which accreditation is being sought) and achieving the Authorized Level of Protection to the extent possible with the funds available.
+The Council has adopted two primary goals: to assure accreditation by the Federal Emergency Management Agency (FEMA) of area levee systems (limiting any economic damage to the region during the period during which accreditation is being sought) and achieving the Authorized Level of Protection to the extent possible with the funds available.
 The Council has continued to make great progress toward achieving both goals during the last year.

-We will enter FY 2019 with all of the 100-Year Level of Protection constuction bid packages having been completed.
-The Council is well on its way to achieving accreditation in FY 2019, using only the revenue available from the dedicated FPD sales tax.
-Four certification reports have been submitted to FEMA.
+We will enter FY 2020 with all of the 100-Year Level of Protection constuction completed.
+Five certification reports have been submitted to FEMA.
 Wood (formerly Amec Foster Wheeler) has submitted the Wood River East & West Forks Package, the Prairie DuPont/Fish Lake Package, and the Lower Wood River Package.
-The Corps of Engineers has submitted the Upper Wood River Package and will be submitting the East St. Louis MESD Package in the very near future.
+The Corps of Engineers has submitted the Upper Wood River Package and the East St. Louis MESD Package.